isaibrahim1/Portfolio/README.md

   - A content for the site, such as introduction messages and instructions were written by [Gemini](https://gemini.google.com/?hl=sv).
 ## Media
   - The photos used on the home and sign up page are from This Open Source site [Bixapay](https://pixabay.com/) and [Hiclipart](https://www.hiclipart.com/)

+ ## Design
+  - ## Colour Scheme
+     - I have used #a855f7 &  #9333ea as the primary and dark colours used for the navbar and buttom.
+     - I have used #ca8a04 as the secondary-color  used for the text and link.

  ## User Experience (UX)
   - First Time Visitor Goals